amplience/amplience-sfcc-composable-commerce/docs/amplience/overview.md

 ## Localization enablement

-Please note, the default SFCC business manager account does not have locales enabled.
-Please refer to the documentation on Salesforce for further information.
+If using your own SFCC sandbox, you will have to have localisation enabled:

 To enable localization in PWA Kit there are 3 steps: